7 Ways to Stop Grinding Your Teeth

 1. Get a Nighttime Mouth Guard

 Constant grinding can wear down the enamel on your teeth and make them more vulnerable to cavities.
-Fortunately, wearing a nighttime mouth guard will protect your teeth.
+Fortunately, sleeping with a mouth guard will protect your teeth.
 Our dentist can fit you for a custom mouth guard that will keep your teeth safe throughout the night.
-A custom-made guard will be more comfortable than any you can buy at the store, which are one-size-fits-all and may not fit as snugly.
+A custom-made night guard will be more comfortable than any you can buy at the store, which is one-size-fits-all and may not fit as snugly.
+Consistently wearing a mouth guard overnight is one of the best ways to combat sleep bruxism and to stop clenching teeth.

 2. Start Exercising

 If you do not exercise, add a few sweat sessions to your weekly routine.
-Bruxism is often caused by stress, with tension manifesting in your tooth grinding.
+Bruxism often results from stress or anxiety, with tension manifesting in your tooth grinding.
 Exercise will give you a release from that stress.

 3. Relax Right Before Bed

 All the tension sitting in your jaw needs to unwind before you go to bed.
-Try relaxing techniques, such as one or more of the following:
+Try relaxing stress reduction techniques to reduce tension in your mouth, such as one or more of the following:

 - Take a warm bath before bed to relax your jaw muscle.